 2. Placement of an Intravenous (IV) Fluid Line

 An IV catheter is placed into one of your cat’s veins.
-This allows an open line and immediate access to the circulatory system in case an emergency occurs while the cat is under anesthesia.
-Fluids can also help maintain the cat’s blood pressure as some anesthetics may cause this to drop.
+This allows an open line and immediate access to the circulatory system in case an emergency occurs while the cat is under anaesthesia.
+Fluids can also help maintain the cat’s blood pressure as some anaesthetics may cause this to drop.

-This is necessary during teeth cleaning and there must be an individualized anesthetic protocol for each patient.
-Some practices may claim that they can perform anesthesia-free teeth cleaning which can dramatically reduce the cost.
+This is necessary during teeth cleaning and there must be an individualised anaesthetic protocol for each patient.
+Some practices may claim that they can perform anaesthesia-free teeth cleaning which can dramatically reduce the cost.
 I would not recommend this as having a cat’s mouth probed while she is awake will put undue stress on her and the veterinarian will not have full access to the mouth to be able to conduct a through dental and mouth examination.

 5. Teeth Cleaning